This thread was archived. Please ask a new question if you need help.

 You could post additional, constructive information to the bug report, if you think it will help developers confirm the bug.
 See https://bugzilla.mozilla.org/page.cgi?id=etiquette.html before posting comments to bug reports.

-I would suggest using the latest version of Firefox and a new profile - see Use the Profile Manager to create and remove Firefox profiles to see if the issue is still present.
+I would suggest using the latest version of Firefox and a new profile - see Profile Manager - Create, remove, or switch Firefox profiles to see if the issue is still present.
 You may also wish to do a clean reinstall of Firefox, for good measure.
 See the Reinstall Firefox section in this article: Troubleshoot and diagnose Firefox problems

 Alternately, you could vote on the bug to keep track of its progress.